BrightonGannaway/Picisition/README.md

 Once you found the target, you can play again by clicking: "New Object Target"

 ---
+## Functionality

+The program functions in two parts:

+* Detection: The user uses the `capture` button and detectNet scans the image.
+After detectNet has finished, the class with the largest Area is chosen as the captured object.
+* Relation: The class of the object then goes through a process where it is compared to the target using word embeddings.
+The relation is calculated using a cosine function.to find an orthagonical point between them.

+After the detections and relations have been processed, the results are displayed to the user and the game continues.

+---

 ## The Making ##
 ---